electropy/electropy/README.md

-# electropy: A classical electrodynamics simulation toolset for Python
+# electropy

-This section was temporarily left empty.
+electropy is a classical electrodynamics simulation toolset for Python.

 ## Requirements